Knowlegde center

 24 0,511 0,205

-As 1 of July 2017, cables and electrical cables in construction works must comply with the Europese CPR standard.
-CPR stands for Construction Product Regulation, in Europe this is known as the EN 50575 standard and in the Netherlands as the NEN 8012 drawn up for this.
-This standard relates tot the fire behavior of cables and electrical cables.
-The aim of the standard is to create more uniformity and clarity and to limit damage as a result of fire to and via electrical cables as much as possible.
+As of 1 July 2017, cables and electrical lines in construction works must comply with the European CPR standard.
+CPR stands for Construction Product Regulation, in Europe this is known as the EN 50575 standard and the Netherlands has drawn up NEN 8012 for this.
+This standard relates to the fire behaviour of cables and electrical lines.
+The standard aims to create more uniformity and clarity and to limit the damage caused by fire from and via power lines as much as possible.

 The DINTEK installation cables supplied in Europe are CPR certified.
-This means that they have been tested and certified for fire retardancy, smoke, acidity, heat output and drop formation (burning plastic droplets that spread the fire).
-Classes B1 to E have been adopted in NEN 8012 and applied for the Dutch market.
+This means that they are tested and certified for fire retardancy, smoke, acidity, heat release and droplet formation (burning droplets of plastic that spread the fire).
+In the NEN 8012, classes B1 to E have been taken over and applied for the Dutch market.

-See below a diagram of the Eurofire classes.
+See below a diagram of the Eurobrand classes.

 Responsibility